LEGEND2310/LEGEND2310/README.md

 <!-- <h4><a href="">Personal Website</a></h4> -->

-* Im a third-year student of Vellore Institute Of Technology pursuing in Information Technology.
+* Im a fourth-year student of Vellore Institute Of Technology pursuing in Information Technology.

 * I am a machine learning and automation enthusiast.